convos-chat/www.convos.chat/blog/2021/2021-01-07-convos-solves-irc-persistence-problem.md

 were immediately solved by my friend Batman (jhthorsen's nick in Freenode, not the crazy guy that appears in the Marvel comics created by Steve Jobs), and now Convos is nearly perfect.
-Thanks, Batman and Nordaaker, you've done an excellent job in making IRC better for everyone!
+Thanks, Batman and convos-chat, you've done an excellent job in making IRC better for everyone!